 Compromising Couples

 Compromise is the name of the game when organizing couples.
 No two people are alike in their level of organization.
-You must communicate with each other your expectations and then meet in the middle.
+You must communicate your expectations with each other and then meet in the middle.

-The latest book I am reading, “Clutter Control, Useful Tips for getting Rid of the Mess”, by Susan Wright, states the issues very well.
+The latest book I am reading, “Clutter Control, Useful Tips for Getting Rid of the Mess”, by Susan Wright, states the issues very well.

 First, each must respect the other spouse’s right to live as he or she wants to.
 But it follows as a corollary that neither spouse has the right to inconvenience the other.
-These two principles must be kept in balance.
-One person’s habits or preferences should not be allowed to disrupt the household or prevent another from living normally.

 I’m so lucky I’ve never had to deal with this, but I know people who have.
 It helps a lot if each partner has one or more spaces that are “theirs” which they can keep the way that works for them, whether it’s a home office, workshop, or other area.